torland-klev/better-sat-solver/README.md

 ## TODO
 * Check if a formula is in CNF.
 * Convert an arbitrary propositional formula to CNF.
-* Add a better algorithm for satisfiability checking (e.g., CDCL).
+* Add a better algorithm for satisfiability checking (e.g. CDCL).
 * Add support for Modal operators.
 * Add support for First-Order quantifiers.
+* Extend size of maximal clause set.

 ## Built With